The Top 10 Myths About Low-Carb Kids

 - Effects of carbohydrate counting method on metabolic control in children with type 1 diabetes mellitus.

-- Growth and pubertal development in children and adolescents: effects of diet and physical activity. “malnutrition secondary to avoidance of certain foods or malabsorption can lead to serious disorders, such as osteopenia, anemia, and syndromes related to deficiencies of vitamins, minerals, essential fatty acids and amino acids, and trace elements”.
+- Growth and pubertal development in children and adolescents: effects of diet and physical activity. “malnutrition secondary to avoidance of certain foods or malabsorption can lead to serious disorders, such as osteopenia, anaemia, and syndromes related to deficiencies of vitamins, minerals, essential fatty acids and amino acids, and trace elements”.

 - WHO – Sugar intake for adults and children